yorkshire-and-humber-care-record/fhir-ig/fsh-tank/input/intro-notes/StructureDefinition-Interweave-Practitioner-intro.md

 HOWEVER the PractitionerRole resource is little used in FHIR STU3.
 This has been addressed in FHIR R4, which allows use of a PractitionerRole throughout as an alternative to Practitioner.
 However for now, in STU3, use of the Practitioner resource is the main requirement - and really the only option.

 The best substitute in the Practitioner resource appears to be the "qualifications" section - with the opportunity here to provide information about the practitioner's professional status and qualifications.
 Thus at least indicating the kind of role they are likely to perform.
-This must therefore be populated if possible (accepting that for some Data Provider systems this may not be known).
+This can therefore be populated if known.